rehierl/html-outliner-spec/issue-associations.md

 NOTE - Both of these cases need to taken into consideration because heading elements do hold inner non-element #text nodes that define a heading's title.

-...

-If a heading's inner #text node is associated with the heading's section, then that #text node will appear as if it were a sibling node of the heading element.
-So with that in mind, this step is **bugged**.
-In contrary to the other bugs, this can not be fixed easily.

-**TODO** - "associate node with section" will result in a flat list of nodes - what is the intended use? - would it be better to only associate direct child nodes?

-when adding a node to the list, check if it is a descendant of the last node that was added to the list - can this checking be simplified (tree traversal)?

-NOTE - This will only apply for any nodes that are inner child nodes of a heading element - i.e. the #text nodes that define the title of a heading element.

 When exiting a heading element, the `current section` variable will remain unchanged - i.e. it will keep referencing the section of the heading element